Far l'amore

 "Far l'amore" is a song by French music producer and DJ Bob Sinclar, with vocals by Italian singer Raffaella Carrà, sampled from her 1976 hit "A far l'amore comincia tu".
 It was released on 17 March 2011 and peaked at number 6 in Italy.

 Music video

-The accompanied video featured Sinclar and his date, actress/model Caterina Murino, preparing to go to his own party in Milan, Italy.
+The accompanied video featured Sinclar and his date, actress and model Caterina Murino, preparing to go to his own party in Milan, Italy.
 They are detoured by a taxi driver who they just hailed after learning that he is not from Milan and uses a map of the city to find the directions, leading Caterina to argue with him.
 At the same time, everyone who just showed up for the party, including Raffaella Carrà herself, are wondering where is Sinclar and if he'll show up for his own event.
 After the song ends, Sinclar and Murino finally show up but everyone has since left; the two decide to spend time around Milan together.